pabs-code/Image-to-grayscale-histogram-converter/README.md

-# Image to Grayscale Converter 🖼️
+# Image to Grayscale Histogram Converter 🖼️

 A Streamlit application that converts uploaded images to grayscale and generates pixel intensity histograms.
 Perfect for quick image processing tasks!